 No one (including teachers and students), is allowed to sell any items at school that are not school sponsored and approved by the Administration.

 Scorpion Academy

-Scorpion Academy is part of AAEM, offering a before and after school program for all students.
-Feel free to stop by and visit the Scorpion Academy office or call 623-474-2177 for more information.
+Scorpion Academy is part of AAEM, is offering a before and after school program for all students.